xxxspy/xlwings/index.md

     </div>
 </div>

-**Note**: The video has been made for v0.1.0 and is now incorrect in two places:
+**Note**: The video has been made for v0.1.0 and is now outdated in various places, amongst them are:

 * The line `In [24]` should now read: `Range('A2', wkb=wb).options(np.array, expand='table').value`
 * At minute 4.47: Line 4 should be replaced with `wb = Workbook.caller()` and moved within the function definition.